ilyaslanang/capstone_project/README.md

 ## Transform and Load

 For this two step, DBT tools are used inside the airflow.
-First we need to make a folder for dbt-profiles and dbt_project.
-inside the dbt project, we need to run this command:
+We need to run this command:
 `dbt init`
 This command will trigger to create a profiles if you haven't one.
 Fill the configuration with this values: